bkshepherd/DaisySeedProjects/GuitarPedal1590b/docs/README.md

 ## 5. Drill Holes in the Enclosure

+You can order a custom drilled & powder coated enclosure from Tayda using this [Custom Drill Template](https://drill.taydakits.com/box-designs/new?public_key=YWRhVFFGU0Z2c3RJR09VQ1U4S3EvUT09Cg==)

-I used an electric drill by hand with some step drill bits, which worked great.
+...or you can use an electric drill by hand with some step drill bits.
 It's a bit hard to get everything lined up, so measure carefully.

 ## 6. Jam everything into the enclosure, and ENJOY!